Hatlori9/VFeatureBenchmark/README.md

 ## Overview

 This tool is designed to generate and execute queries on a dataset of video features, providing a benchmark for testing query processing systems in the context of video analysis.
-It allows for various modes and distributions for both operation types and features, enabling users to test system performance under different scenarios and loads.Copyright@PennState MicroDesignLab
+It allows for various modes and distributions for both operation types and features, enabling users to test system performance under different scenarios and loads.

+##Copyright_at_PennState MicroDesignLab

 ## Prerequisites